Abdulhadi5692HDI/BIGTEXT/README.md

 >Because of update little bit of errors are going to DISPLAY

 You can also download the latest dev build: <a href="https://github.com/Abdulhadi5692HDI/BIGTEXT/raw/main/bigtext.tar"><img src="https://abdulhadishahzad.xp3.biz/zip.png"/>bigtext.tar</a>
+Info of the zip image is here: <a href="https://abdulhadishahzad.xp3.biz/zip-info.html">zip-info.html</a>